What did you study?

-An enthusiastic team of seven motivated people who do their utmost to consistently deliver high-quality work in an enjoyable working environment.
+An enthusiastic team of motivated people who do their utmost to consistently deliver high-quality work in an enjoyable working environment.
 We all help each other out, and there’s a lot of mutual appreciation.
 The workplace is fabulous too, with plenty of light, a jungle of plants, and a kitchen that always has a wide range of teas, fresh coffee, and delicious snacks.

 Can you tell us about your family?